 Perform Site-Specific Searches

-This operator searches a particular website for content that mentions a specific word or a group of words.
+This operator searches a particular website for content that mentions a specific word or group of words.

 Syntax: “keyword(s)” site:domain